OpenSextant/XText/USAGE.md

     XText..getPathManager().enableSaving(true);

-The cache could be saved along side the originals, in the very same input folder structure that is found.
+The cache could be saved alongside the originals, in the very same input folder structure that is found.
 OR the cache could be saved in a separate, parallel folder structure.

     input:   /path/to/a/file.doc